-Through the Organization's mental health and wellness programs, WWP honors its commitment to be there for this generation of wounded service members - no matter how long or difficult their road to recovery.
+Through WWP's Mental Health and Wellness programs, WWP honors its commitment to be there for this generation of wounded service members - no matter how long or difficult their road to recovery.
 Interactive programs, rehabilitative retreats, and professional services provide warriors with the tools to develop and maintain healthy, meaningful relationships, set goals for the future, and build resilience without the barriers or stigmas associated with mental health issues.
-The Organization provides the following Mental Health and Wellness programs:
+WWP provides the following Mental Health and Wellness programs:

-Combat Stress Recovery Programs ("CSRP"): This program addresses the mental health and cognitive needs of service members dealing with the invisible wounds of war, namely Post Traumatic Stress Disorder ("PTSD") and Traumatic Brain Injury ("TBI").
+Combat Stress Recovery Program ("CSRP"): This program addresses the mental health and cognitive needs of service members dealing with the invisible wounds of war, namely Post Traumatic Stress Disorder ("PTSD") and Traumatic Brain Injury ("TBI").
 CSRP challenges warriors to set goals and understand their "new normal."
 Many warriors begin their recovery journey with Project Odyssey®, an outdoor, rehabilitative retreat that promotes peer connection, challenging experiences, and healing with other combat veterans.
 CSRP provides licensed mental health counselors at Project Odyssey events.
 CSRP also provides post-retreat continued care services to improve warrior resiliency and long-term psychological well-being.
 This is accomplished through the establishment of goals and the identification and use of community-based resources.

-CSRP also provides WWP Talk, a non-clinical telephonic, emotional support program for warriors, their families and caregivers, which helps bridge the gap that may prevent participation in other programs.
+WWP Talk: This program provides a non-clinical telephonic, emotional support program for warriors, their families and caregivers, which helps bridge the gap that may prevent participation in other programs.
 This mental health support line was created for wounded service members living with PTSD, depression, combat stress, and other mental health conditions.
 Together, the warrior, family member or caregiver and WWP Talk teammates develop coping strategies to help the warrior overcome challenges and learn to thrive again despite invisible wounds.

 Warrior Care Network®: The Warrior Care Network provides treatment for PTSD and TBI through an integrated care model.
 The Warrior Care Network consists of four leading national academic medical centers ("AMCs") that provide warriors and their families with world-class, evidence-based mental health care.
-These AMCs provide warriors with an individualized multi-week, intensive outpatient program and post discharge care.
+These AMCs provide warriors with an individualized multi-week, intensive outpatient program and post discharge care, as well as traditional outpatient therapy.
 WWP issues monetary grants to the AMCs to fund this program (see Note 9).